YuntongJu/DC-Benchmark/README.md

 For the detailed setup, please refer to [DARTS-PT ](https://github.com/ruocwang/darts-pt)

+# How to integrate
+**DC-Bench** is designed to be extensible.
+In the following sections, we will introduce how to integrate new methods and introduce new datasets which can be as simple as a few lines of code.
+## Integrate a new method
+A new method can be introduced in the following 3 steps:
+- Define a new dataloader(if not already exist)
+- Config the code to use the new dataloader
+- Run the eval command same as all other methods

+## Introduce a new dataset
+Introducing a new dataset is even easier, it can be done in the following 2 steps:
+- Extend the code to read from the new dataset(if the dataset is not already included in pytorch)
+- Run the eval command by specifying the new dataset

 # Example condensed datasets
 |<img src="pictures/random.png" width="342" height="342">| <img src="pictures/kmeans_selection.png" width="342" height="342">|